andrewbayly/andrewbayly.github.io/_posts/2026-04-07-On-the-Chiral-Transformation-of-Even-Vertex-Aperiodic-Tilings.md

 [ Diagram: Rule T ]
 [ Diagram: Patch ]

-#### Pentas
+#### HBS

-In Pentas' both tiles form S-shapes with distinct Left and Right forms, a total of 4 tile shapes.
+In HBS' all tiles have Left and Right forms - a total of 6 tile shapes.
+Note that, as stated above, while P3 and HBS are MLD, P3' and HBS' are not MLD.

 [ Diagram: Rule R ]
 [ Diagram: Rule T ]